R

-esponsive to changing conditions and led the evolution of the COVID-19 Management System to a secure online format for uploading the COVID-19 vaccinations with data analytics based on staff on-site designation and hiring category by ICO; processed/validated over 34,370 submissions, including 600 exemption requests.
+Responsive to changing conditions and led the evolution of the COVID-19 Management System to a secure online format for uploading the COVID-19 vaccinations based on staff on-site designation and ICO hiring category; processed/validated over 34,370 submissions, including 600 exemption requests.

 3,316